Róbert Boženík: Boavista

 On 13 July 2022, Boženík moved to Boavista on loan with a possible buy option.
 He signed for the club permanently on 11 July 2023 with a three-year contract.
 Boženík opened the 2023–24 season with two goals against defending champions Benfica in the opening round of the season, in a 3–2 victory.
 By the sixth matchday, Boženík recorded five goals in five games.
-This start to the season was commented on as "surprising" by Carter Phillips of Long Ball Futebol elevating his performances over those of the preferred striker from the previous season Yusupha Njie, attributing the initial success to creative wing players supporting Boženík.
 The club, which was expected to battle for relegation lost form in later rounds of the season and completed the campaign ranked fifteenth of eighteen.
 Sevilla's reported interested in Boženík during winter transfer window had failed to materialise.
-In his second season with Boavista, Boženík was declared Player of the Year 2023/24 by the club, scoring eleven goals of which nine were in league fixtures, and he extended his contract with the club until June 2026.
+In his second season with Boavista, Boženík was declared Player of the Year 2023–24 by the club, scoring eleven goals of which nine were in league fixtures, and he extended his contract with the club until June 2026.

 Stoke City

 Boženík joined EFL Championship side Stoke City in July 2025, signing a three-year contract.
+He got his first start in a 0–0 draw against Walsall in the first round of the EFL Cup, which Stoke won 4–3 on penalties.
+Boženík scored his first goal for Stoke City in a 1–0 league victory against Hull City, tapping in a shot from the back post after a cross from Lamine Cisse.
+However, Boženík was injured at the start of the second half after a hard fall on his shoulder.
+During the lengthy treatment, he needed oxygen and finally left the field in the 54th minute with tears in his eyes and a fixed left hand.
+He returned to the squad for the final few matches of the 2025–26 season.